BenThomas123/BenThomas123/README.md

 - 👋 Hi, I’m @BenThomas123
-- 👀 I’m interested in ...
-Database development
+- 👀 I’m interested in ... solving IPv6 issues on the IoT
-- 🌱 I’m currently learning ... java script and graphs
+- 🌱 I’m currently learning ...
+Operating System Development
 - 💞️ I’m looking to collaborate on ...
 TBA
-- 📫 How to reach me ... email: bent27284@gmail.com discord: benthomas213
+- 📫 How to reach me ... email: brt1030@unh.edu discord: benthomas213

 <!---
 BenThomas123/BenThomas123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.